Azure/ALZ-Bicep/infra-as-code/bicep/modules/vnetPeering/README.md

 ## Deployment

-In this example, the remote spoke Vnet will be peered with the HUB Vnet in the Connectivity subscription.
+In this example, the remote spoke VNet will be peered with the Hub VNet in the Connectivity subscription.

 > Note that the example configures the peering only one way, to complete the peering you will need to repeat the process with a separate parameter file with reverse parameters.